 - Applications are due by 11:59 p.m.
-Eastern time April 3, 2023 - All applications must be submitted through Grants.gov
+Eastern time April 1, 2024 - All applications must be submitted through Grants.gov

-You can find the Notice of Funding Opportunity, also referred to as NOFO, on our website.
+You can find the Notice of Funding Opportunity on our website.
 Make sure to read the NOFO carefully and follow all the links.

 Pages 6 and 7 of the Notice of Funding Opportunity include a table that lists all of the application components, what kind of format they need to be submitted as, and which file name to use when you're submitting your application package.
-Use this list as a checklist of all the documents you need to submit by April 3rd.
+Use this list as a checklist of all the documents you will need to submit by April 1st.